Boy Crazy: Composition

 "Boy Crazy" is a "upbeat", "thumping", and "high energy" hyperpop and Europop anthem that sees Kesha singing about "wanting to collect romantic partners from around the world" from the perspective of a "horny" and "wild-hearted femme fatale".

 Music video

 The official music video was released on June 17, 2025.
 It was directed by Kesha, along with Brent Loudermilk and Zain Curtis.
 Among the cast features several notable models, porn stars, and dancers of the Los Angeles nightlife scene.
 The video sees the singer surrounded by the diverse cast of men wearing amounts of clothing that vary, as they sit down for a feast in a rodeo themed restaurant, referencing The Last Supper.
 The restaurant unravels into chaos as the group eat and drink and perform sexual acts on the table.
 The video is intercut with shots of a nearly nude Kesha while she rides on the back of a topless man and holds out pink panties like a piñata.
 At the end of the video, a grown man breastfeeds from an angelic looking Kesha.

-The video shows Kesha using the dating app Feeld, with the singer also sitting in a car which is spray-painted with the words “Find me on Feeld."
-In April 2025, Feeld announced that it was the official partner of Kesha’s Tits Out Tour.